pcamus/enviro_project/README.md

 This project was an opportunity to test the PyQt GUI toolkit and the Google sheet access from Python.

-The GUI was designed with QtDesigner and PyQt version was 5.
+The GUI was designed with QtDesigner and PyQt 5.

 *The GUI window is the following :*
 ![](enviro_gui.jpg)